abgnpr/meetings-assistant/README.md

 # Meetings assistant

-A service that notifies about, and assists in attending, your daily online meetings.
+A service that assists in attending your daily online meetings.

 Platform: Linux _(graphical ones)_

 ![Overview](images/overview.svg)

+## Target Users

+Oblivious people like me who sit in front of their systems for the whole day but tend to forget their meetings.

 ## Installation